SteveTownsend/pef-moderation/grafana/HOSTING.md

 ##### Download the Docker compose file

-Download the `compose.yaml` to run your Ozone instance, which includes the following containers:
+Download the `compose.yaml` to run your Grafana instance, which includes the following containers:

 - `grafana` Grafana server—both UI and backend—running on http://localhost:3000
 - `postgres` Postgres database used by the Grafana backend